 Begin your Big Sur day trip by hiking at Point Lobos Natural Reserve.
 This area has some of the best coastal hiking in California with stunning views at every turn.

-Best places to visit in Big Sur
+Best things to do in Big Sur

 After a couple of hours of hiking, make a quick stop at the iconic Bixby bridge for a photo op, then head to Pfeiffer Beach, a local favorite, for a picnic lunch and some beachcombing.
 You also don’t want to miss out on the purple sand or Keyhole Arch.